 To help the Association function more effectively and address the needs of the membership, NCRA maintains a number of committees and task forces.
-To find out who serves on the various committees click on the committee name on the left-hand menu.
-For questions on a particular committee, please send an email to firstname.lastname@example.org.
+To find out who serves on the various committees click on the committee name.
+For questions on a particular committee, please send an email to email@example.com.

 2016-2017 NCRA Committees, Councils, Task Forces

 Broadcast and CART Captioning Committee identifies, develops, and updates programs, products, and services for the broadcast and CART captioning communities.

 Certified Legal Video Specialist Council serves as faculty at the biannual CLVS seminar/forum and conducts the skills testing for CLVS certification; reviews and updates CLVS Standards; creates resources for the CLVS community; and reviews written CLVS exams.

 CLVS WKT Item Writing Committee works with a ProExam consultant to write and edit questions (also known as items) for the CLVS written knowledge test.
 This Committee also reviews the CLVS job analysis and item bank.